 The past impacts of dams and poor land use practices are still affecting mussel populations and species today.
 Current and future fragmentation is a major threat.
 Strayer et al. (2004), in an article discussing the current thinking in mussel conservation, wrote that "negative density dependence can cause sparse populations to continue to decline even after the original cause of decline is removed."
 This means that long-lived species, such as mussels, that are sedentary and need to be in proximity to reproduce, may persist in decline for many decades beyond the end of the disturbance which will ultimately cause their extinction.
 Smaller populations of mussels, such as the brook floater in New York, which have become isolated and fragmented over time, may not retain enough genetic diversity to withstand a disease or other random event.

-Exotic freshwater bivalves such as the zebra mussel (Dreissena polymorpha), quagga mussels (Dreissena rostriformis bugensis), and the Asian clam (Corbicula fluminea) may pose significant threats primarily due to their capacity to outcompete native species for oxygen and food resources.
-Zebra mussels may also attach to and physically suffocate native mussels.
-Since zebra mussels have been introduced into the Hudson and Mohawk Rivers in New York, they have heavily impacted native mussel populations as well as other invertebrate species.
-Once they have infested a river system, zebra mussels are nearly impossible to stop.
-Both the Asian clam and zebra mussel are expected to eventually invade all of New York's watersheds although some streams may be too cold or not have enough calcium for them to take hold (Strayer and Ralley 1993, David Strayer pers. comm.).
+Exotic freshwater bivalves such as the Zebra Mussel (Dreissena polymorpha), the Quagga Mussel (Dreissena rostriformis bugensis), and the Asian Clam (Corbicula fluminea) may pose significant threats primarily due to their capacity to outcompete native species for oxygen and food resources.
+Zebra Mussels may also attach to and physically suffocate native mussels.
+Since Zebra Mussels have been introduced into the Hudson and Mohawk Rivers in New York, they have heavily impacted native mussel populations as well as other invertebrate species.
+Once they have infested a river system, Zebra Mussels are nearly impossible to stop.
+Both the Asian Clam and Zebra Mussel are expected to eventually invade all of New York's watersheds although some streams may be too cold or not have enough calcium for them to take hold (Strayer and Ralley 1993, David Strayer pers. comm.).

 Threats must first be recognized and eliminated before populations may even begin to recover.
-Issues pertaining to water quality, sedimentation, altered hydrology, water temperature, invasive species, and pollution must be identified and dealt with, not only in the immediate area, but encompassing the entire stream system, perhaps especially including areas upstream from a mussel bed.
+Issues pertaining to water quality, sedimentation, altered hydrology, water temperature, invasive species, and pollution must be identified and dealt with, both in the immediate area, and the entire stream system, perhaps especially including areas upstream from a mussel bed.

 Inventory of less accessible parts of streams and rivers is needed and may identify new populations of species of concern.
 Thorough inventory, including documenting age classes, is essential to monitoring and determining population status.
 Sampling the whole water body may be necessary to accurately assess status due to the establishment of new populations, metapopulation dynamics, and previously overlooked populations (Strayer and Fetterman 1999).
 Determining population status and trends of the remaining brook floater populations in New York is a priority research need for this species (Strayer pers. comm.).